yanghengtang/tp/docs/DeveloperGuide.md

 Currently, the regex restriction for any phone number enter just needs to be 3 digits or longer and contains no spaces.

-Since we are targeting small GP clinics in Singapore, we thought it would be useful if we make the regex ensure that the number entered is a valid Singapore number.
+Since we are targeting small GP clinics in Singapore, it would be useful if we make the regex ensure that the number entered is a valid Singapore number.
 This is done by ensuring the first digit is 6, 8 or 9, and the number entered is exactly 8 digits.

 ### Limiting the length of the remarks entered and wrapping the remark text